Sen. Al Franken accused of forcibly kissing, groping a woman

 "I couldn’t believe it.
 He groped me, without my consent, while I was asleep.
 I felt violated all over again.
 Embarrassed.
 Belittled.
 Humiliated.
 How dare anyone grab my breasts like this and think it’s funny?" she said.

-She said she told her husband everything that happened and showed him the picture at the time.
+She said she told her husband at the time about what had happened and showed him the picture.

-She said over the years she was reluctant to share her story because it could be damaging to her career.
+Tweeden said over the years she was reluctant to share her story because she feared it could be damaging to her career.

 "But that was then, this is now.
-I’m no longer afraid," she said.
+I’m no longer afraid," she wrote.
 "I want the days of silence to be over forever."